-2.2.1 Financial instruments
+4.1 Financial instruments

-Recognition and initial measurement
+4.1.1 Recognition and initial measurement

-Trade receivables and debt securities issued are initially recognised when they are originated.
+Trade receivables are initially recognised when they are originated.
 All other financial assets and financial liabilities are initially recognised when the Company becomes party to the contractual provisions of the instrument.

-A financial asset (unless it is a trade receivable without a significant financing component) or financial liability is initially measured at fair value plus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition or issue.
+A financial asset (unless it is a trade receivable without a significant financing component) or financial liability is initially measured at fair value plus or minus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition or issue.
 A trade receivable without a significant financing component is initially measured at the transaction price.